othermedia/js-handbook/testing.md

 ---

+All libraries should have tests, as should any application code beyond a certain level of complexity.
+Helium will set up a `test/` directory when you run `he create`; don't just leave it empty.

 Some types of library are amenable to unit testing--those primarily concerned with data structures, algorithms, general DOM querying and manipulation all fall into this category.